Skip to Main Content

 National Suicide Prevention Month & National Recovery Month

-• Now available!
-SUICIDE PREVENTION CERTIFICATE PROGRAM: An updated, convenient, and interactive APNA Suicide Prevention Certificate Program is now available!
+• SUICIDE PREVENTION CERTIFICATE PROGRAM: An updated, convenient, and interactive APNA Suicide Prevention Certificate Program is now available!
 The online, on-demand training reflects the most current evidence and best practices.
 This training will increase your confidence and competence in the nursing skills of suicide assessment, management, and prevention.

 Build a strong foundation with these core resources: